Touch In Childhood

 The Biological Blueprint of Connection

 The importance of touch is not just a matter of emotional comfort; it is deeply biological.
 When a child experiences positive physical contact—such as a hug, a pat on the back, or being held—the brain releases a cocktail of “feel-good” hormones.
 The most notable of these is oxytocin, often referred to as the “bonding hormone.”
-Oxytocin facilitates trust and attachment, effectively lowering the child’s heart rate and cortisol (stress hormone) levels.
+Oxytocin facilitates trust and attachment, effectively lowering the child’s heart rate and cortisol levels.

 During childhood, the nervous system is incredibly plastic.
-Positive touch acts as a regulator for the Autonomic Nervous System (ANS).
+Positive touch acts as a regulator for the Autonomic Nervous System.
 Children who receive consistent, nurturing touch are generally better equipped to manage stress later in life because their bodies have been “programmed” to return to a state of calm more efficiently.
 Conversely, a lack of touch can lead to a state of hyper-vigilance, where the child’s body remains in a permanent “fight or flight” mode, potentially leading to long-term anxiety or developmental delays.

 Cognitive and Emotional Growth